tarasovp/udacity/CarND-Advanced-Lane-Lines/README.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-![alt text][image4]
+![Projection example][projection1]

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I've a littlebit modified functions from udacity course, made them to accept few more parametrs, like, for example on which colorspace ('h' - is H from hls, 'A' is A from LAB and 'gray' is just gray:)) to apply them.
 This gived me a change to do some experiments and to introduce three functions with different threshholds.
 In first function I use additionally white and yellow points detection from first project.

-![alt text][image3]
+There is an example, how all three functions work:

+![Binary example1][bin1]
+![Binary example2][bin2]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I've tried both convolution and sliding window approaches but stopped on sliding window.
 Of coarse, it's better to implement both and have a choice - if first one not working use the second.
 Also, I've hardcoded the place where lane's should start - it work fine for project and challenge video, but it will not work for harder challenge at all.

-![alt text][image5]
+![Visualisation1][vis1]
+![Visualisation2][vis2]

+Also in a pipeline I used:

-When the lane is detected I just look for points adjasting to the previously detected lines and use them to fit polynom.
-If I've missed 5+ imagess in a row I'm starting from scratch.
+* When the lane is detected I just look for points adjasting to the previously detected lines and use them to fit polynom.
+* If I've missed 5+ imagess in a row I'm starting from scratch.
+* I've used 5 images smoothing for provide better visualisation of polynom
+* I used "check line" function (see in line class) for check is my line correct.
+If I've not found lines in the frame I draw blue color on track (using last good fit), and if have not found it for 5+ images in a row than red one
+* I used 4 diffetent binatytation functions.
+If my code misses to find lines for the first function, it tries to use the second.
+Actually it's possible to add many of functions - but than I've to use better "check line" function, since founded line with a big chance will be incorrect

 For mor detailed information please see line class in explore.ipynb.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.